tsun/LADA/README.md

 ```

 ## Acknowledgements
-The pipline and implementation of baseline methods are adapted from [CLUE](https://github.com/virajprabhu/CLUE).
+The pipline and implementation of baseline methods are adapted from [CLUE](https://github.com/virajprabhu/CLUE) and [deep-active-learning](https://github.com/ej0cl6/deep-active-learning).
 We adopt configuration files as [EADA](https://github.com/BIT-DA/EADA).

 ## Citation